 After another exciting day of birding, we return to our hotel in Sinoe for dinner and our third and final night's stay there.
 Night Sinoe

 BABADAG FOREST & MACIN MOUNTAIN NATIONAL PARK

 After lunch at an excellent roadside restaurant, we head to the Macin Mountains National Park.
 Rising to a little over 450m (1500ft), this chain of low, granite hills are the oldest in Romania and rich in wildlife.
-Isabelline Wheatears nest in the grassy foothills, while Rock Thrush and Pied, Northern and Eastern Black-eared Wheatears occupy the higher slopes.
-Areas of fine earth are much burrowed into by breeding Bee-eaters, and patrolling Lesser Spotted, Short-toed and Booted Eagles scan the ground below for European Sousliks, lizards and snakes.
+Isabelline Wheatears nest in the grassy foothills, while Rock Thrush along with Pied, Northern and Eastern Black-eared Wheatears occupy the higher slopes.
+Areas of fine earth are much burrowed into by breeding Bee-eaters, as patrolling Lesser Spotted, Short-toed and Booted Eagles scan the ground below for European Sousliks, lizards and snakes.